 Home equity loans and HELOCs: If you’re a homeowner, you may have a lower interest option by taking out a home equity loan or home equity line of credit.
 A home equity loan gives you a lump sum loan with a fixed interest rate.
 This option would work best for someone who has a set amount of credit card debt that they want to make more manageable by consolidating the debt and making it easier to pay off with a lower interest rate.
 An equity line of credit (HELOC) is similar to a credit card, but it has a variable interest rate.

-As a Rivermark member, you have access to debt and budget coaching services, including help with creating a realistic Debt Management Plan (DMP).
-To speak with a counselor, call toll-free at 888-456-2227 or visit rivermarkcu.balancepro.org.
+As a Rivermark member, you have access to free debt and budget coaching, including help with creating a realistic debt management plan with our certified financial coaches.
+To talk with a financial coach, call us at 800.452.8502.

 Let Rivermark help you regain control — our resources and financial coaches offer practical advice on managing and reducing debt.
 Start your journey towards financial freedom today!